-YOU MUST NOTIFY THE DISTRICT COMPLIANCE DIVISION AT (661) 392 5500 WHEN CONSTRUCTION IS COMPLETED AND PRIOR TO OPERATING THE EQUIPMENT OR MODIFICATIONS AUTHORIZED BY THIS AUTHORITY TO CONSTRUCT This is NOT a PERMIT TO OPERATE Approval or denial of a PERMIT TO OPERATE will be made after an inspection to venfy that the equipment has been constructed in accordance with the approved plans specifications and conditions of this Authority to Construct and to determine if the equipment can be operated in compliance with all Rules and Regulations of the San Joaquin Valley Unified Air Pollution Control District.
-Unless construction has commenced pursuant to Rule 2050 this Authority to Construct shall expire and application shall be cancelled two years from the date of issuance.
-The applicant is responsible for complying with all laws ordinances and regulations of all either governmental agencies which may pertain to the above equipment
+YOU MUST NOTIFY THE DISTRICT COMPLIANCE DIVISION AT (661) 392-5500 WHEN CONSTRUCTION IS COMPLETED AND PRIOR TO OPERATING THE EQUIPMENT OR MODIFICATIONS AUTHORIZED BY THIS AUTHORITY TO CONSTRUCT.
+This is NOT a PERMIT TO OPERATE.
+Approval or denial of a PERMIT TO OPERATE will be made after an inspection to verify that the equipment has been constructed in accordance with the approved plans, specifications and conditions of this Authority to Construct, and to determine if the equipment can be operated in compliance with all Rules and Regulations of the San Joaquin Valley Unified Air Pollution Control District.
+Unless construction has commenced pursuant to Rule 2050, this Authority to Construct shall expire and application shall be cancelled two years from the date of issuance.
+The applicant is responsible for complying with all laws, ordinances and regulations of all-other governmental agencies which may pertain to the above equipment.

-APCO Seyed Sadredin Executive
+Seyed Sadredin, Executive Dinectory APCO

-DAVID WARNER Director of Permit Services
+Arnaud Marjollet, Director of Permit Services